nearcatalog/near-catalog-nextjs/README.md

 - `/`: Home page of the application.
 It displays a list of projects that are available on the NEAR platform.
 - `/project/:projectId`: Displays the details of a specific project.
 It includes information about the project, such as the name, description, and the list of tags associated with the project.
 - `/category/:categoryId`: Displays a list of projects that are associated with a specific category.
+- `/bookmarks`: Shows your projects bookmarked in local storage

 ### Global State